Speaker(s): Annelien Bruins, Amelia Brankov, David de Buck

-How to interpret value, cost and transaction risk in an opaque market
+Do you know how to interpret value, cost and transaction risk in an opaque market?

 Attendees will learn:

 - Fundamental characteristics of the art market (that sets it apart from other markets)

 - How to assess art works in terms of value, cost and transactional risk

 - Pro’s and cons of artworks when viewed as an investment asset